SkourtsidisGiorgos/Image-and-Video-Technology-and-Analysis-NTUA-2020/README.md

 Assignments for the 2019-2020 NTUA classs "Image and Video Technology and Analysis".The description of the exercises are given in .ipynb format in the folders.

 # 1st Assignment
-The goal of this exercise is to apply noise reduction and detection techniques points and points of interest, as well as traffic estimation methods, using motion detection algorithms.
+The goal of this exercise is to apply noise reduction, edge and points of interest detection techniques, as well as traffic estimation methods, using motion detection algorithms.

 # 2nd Assignment